 Supplemental Security Income provides cash benefits for low-income aged and disabled individuals.
 Housing and energy assistance programs provide housing vouchers or designate rental units for low-income renters to restrict their housing cost burden to no more than 30 percent of their income.
 Unemployment insurance, while not means-tested, provides temporary relief for workers who have lost their jobs through no fault of their own.
 Medicaid and Children’s Health Insurance Program (CHIP) provide health insurance coverage to low-income families, thereby reducing families’ out-of-pocket medical expenses.
 Finally, Head Start, Early Head Start, and Child Care Development Fund (CCDF) programs provide early care and education resources for low-income families.

-In Figure X, we illustrate how real spending for four federal programs has changed over time and in relation to changes in child poverty.
+In Figure X, we illustrate how real spending for the four largest(?) federal programs has changed over time and in relation to changes in child poverty.
 While real spending for TANF began decreasing considerably in 1996, significant expansions of EITC beginning in the 1990s and increases in SNAP spending in the 2000s likely help to reduce the SPM child poverty rate, which accounts for these programs in its measure of family resources.
 The CTC, which was introduced in 1997, may have also have played a role, though likely not until the 2000s when the refundable ACTC was enacted.
 These federal programs likely also prevented increases in the SPM child poverty rate during economic recessions, as were seen in the OPM child poverty rates during economic downturns.
 We explore these hypotheses further in the next section.

 Figure X. OPM and SPM child poverty rates alongside real federal spending on four programs, 1967-2020